arash380/arash-react-components/.github/README.md

 # `Usage`

 You need to wrap your whole react project around the ThemeProvider inside the index.js file.
-You can override the default theme by:
+You can override the default theme by going over the folowing steps:
   1. Importing the DEFAULT_THEME
   2. Using object destructuring to make the necessary changes
   3. Passing the new theme to ThemeProvider